jhwang04/ZombieSurvival/CLASSLIST.md

     * private variables, used for determining player movement
   * BufferedImage image
     * the image of the player
+  * int numOfKits
+    * number of health kits the player has in storage
   * ZombieSurvivalGame game
     * the game that the player is inside of